Images shot with the classic F.Zuiko 38mm f1.8

 I do have a confession to make here though: I actually wasn’t sure about using a manual focus lens, and almost went with the kit lens for the wider shots it would give me.

 If I had though, I wouldn’t have had the luxury of going wide open with the f1.8.
-And because this site is all about manual focus photography, I wouldn’t be posting these shots here had I used the kit lens.

 The light was of course really low, which meant shooting at a higher ISO than I really wanted to.
 Although the Sony NEX does well at high ISO, it obviously shows in the pictures.